Man killed as car hits people outside club

 The incident is not being treated as terror-related.

-The driver of the car, thought to be a black Audi A4, is thought to have scaled the fence next to the M60, close to the Redrock centre in Stockport town centre, and run away, police said.
+The driver of the car, thought to be a black Audi A4, is believed to have scaled the fence next to the M60, close to the Redrock centre in Stockport town centre, and run away.

 Det Insp Kris Williams said: "We've already spoken to a number of witnesses in the area and will continue to do so to build a fuller picture of what has exactly happened.